 Luciferase

 Luciferase is an analytical enzyme used as a component of lysis solution to measure luminescence signals.
 It has been used to investigate the sensitivity of dark mutants of various luminescent bacterial strains to reactive oxygen species.
 Synonyms: EC 1.14.14.3; Bacterial Luciferase; Luciferase from Photobacterium fischeri.
-Grades: >95%.
+Grade: >95%.
 CAS No. 9014-00-0.
+Molecular formula: H14.
+Mole weight: 14.11.

 Luciferase, firefly